 - Hogan Lovells was selected for three consecutive years for inclusion in Yale Law Women's "Top Ten Family Friendly Firms" list for our leadership in developing and implementing family-friendly practices and policies.

-- We've been recognized for four straight years by the Women in Law Empowerment Forum with its Gold Standard Certification, which is awarded to firms that are making significant progress in integrating women into leadership positions.
+- We've been recognized for six straight years by the Women in Law Empowerment Forum with its Gold Standard Certification, which is awarded to firms that are making significant progress in integrating women into leadership positions.

 - Hogan Lovells was honored with the Dell Legal Diversity Award, which the company presents annually to a legal practice that represents Dell in the United States and best exemplifies its commitment to diversity.